 Students who complete the Immersion experience earn Elon academic credit.
 Do I have to plan to attend Elon University to take part in the Emerging Journalists Program?

 Not at all.
 The goal of this program is to encourage you to consider a collegiate and professional career in journalism, whether that’s at Elon University or any other communications program.

-We want to recognize the rigorous practicum experience of the Emerging Journalists Program, and so EJP graduates will automatically earn one semester hour of credit in COM3800 Media Workshop.
+We want to recognize the rigorous practicum experience of the Emerging Journalists Program, and so EJP graduates will automatically earn four hours of credit in COM3800 Media Workshop.